-Any problem or question you might have while running your campaign, is presented in detail on both platforms.
+Any problem or question you might have during the launch of your crowdfunding campaign or running it is presented in detail on both platforms.
 And you don’t even have to be logged in to pass on your question to one of their agents.
 You can easily get your question answered as a guest.

 However, none has got 24/7 or telephone support.
 This often leaves both backers and campaigners on their own in case of urgent questions.

-When you do get an answer, however, Indiegogo’s is usually better.
-Kickstarter is happy just copy-pasting sections of their guidelines in their first few responses, without really analyzing your request as an individual.
+However, Indiegogo is usually better when you get an answer.
+Kickstarter is happy just copy-pasting sections of their guidelines in their first few responses without really analyzing your request as an individual.

-As a campaigner, it is much less risky to go with flexible funding (i.e. getting funds immediately), but don’t forget that you have to deliver on your promises, regardless of what you raise.
+As a campaigner, it is much less risky to go with flexible funding options (i.e., getting funds immediately), but don’t forget that you have to deliver on your promises, regardless of what you raise.

 From a backers standpoint, fixed funding (all or nothing) is way more attractive and comes with a lot less risk, so bear that in mind when making your decision.

-But Indiegogo does offer both options, so it gets extra credit for that.
+But Indiegogo offers both options, so it gets extra credit.
 As long as you can manage delivery without that final 5%.

-They changed their approach in July 2015 and now Indiegogo percentage matches Kickstarter’s flat 5% rate whether you reach your goal or not.
+Indiegogo’s percentage matches Kickstarter funding’s flat 5% rate whether you reach your goal.

-But when you take into account the above 5% that Indiegogo withholds until the campaign’s delivery… Kickstarter has the edge here, again!
+Considering the 5% that Indiegogo withholds until the campaign’s delivery… Kickstarter has the edge here again!

 For a while, Indiegogo was getting quite a lot of attention for freezing business accounts.

-Besides platform fees, note that you’ll also have to pay a small fee to the payment processor.
-This fee depends on where you are, but is usually a nominal amount plus around 2-3%.
+Besides platform fees, note that you’ll also have to pay a small fee to the payment processor (it charges a processing fee.)
+This fee depends on where you are but is usually a nominal amount plus around 2-3%.
 For both platforms.

 Seems like it’s another tie.